jaybee312/analytics-portfolio/1-synthetic-data-factory/README.md

 ![R](https://img.shields.io/badge/R-4.5.0-blue) ![Status](https://img.shields.io/badge/status-stable-brightgreen)

 A modular, configurable pipeline for generating **realistic synthetic datasets** in R.
-This factory powers the rest of my Analytics Portfolio projects — all downstream repos pull their data from here: https://github.com/jm/analytics-portfolio
+This factory powers the data for this entire Analytics Portfolio.
+More analytics and data science projects coming soon!
 ---

 ## Features